-With an extension, you can add value to your home, avoid the hassle of moving house, and adapt your living space to suit your lifestyle.
+Completing a remortgage for home improvements is very common.
+People raise funds for an extension as you can add value to your home, avoid the hassle of moving house, and adapt your living space to suit your lifestyle.

 Despite the dust and noise that will be circulating around your home, your life should be improved when work has been completed.
 It might even be that you’re one step closer to living in your dream home after everything has settled.